varigit/pyvar/sphinx/multimediaapi/pyvar.multimedia.gettingstarted.rst

 .. _Yocto Release: https://variwiki.com/

-1. Flash the built image into the SD Card, boot the board, then go to next section.
+1. Flash the built image into the SD Card, boot the board, then go to the next section.

 Python API Package Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. To install the pyvar API Python package use the pip3 tool to retrieve via Pypi:
+1. To install the pyvar API Python package use the pip3 tool to retrieve it via Pypi:

     .. code-block:: console